anyscale/madewithml.github.io/docs/mlops-course.md

 > If you think we should offer a separate, more detailed, course on machine learning fundamentals, [let us know](mailto:hello@madewithml.com){:target="_blank"}!

+### Kubernetes (K8s), KubeFlow, AWS, GCP, etc.?

+This course covers the fundamentals of MLOps that will easily extend to any type of container-orchestration system, cloud provider, etc. We don’t explicitly use any of these because different situations call for different tools, even within the same company.
+So it’s important that we have the foundation to adapt to any stack very quickly.
+We will cover these topics in detail in future iterations of this course as they become more widely adopted.

 ### Can I do the course while working full-time or going to school?

-Absolutely, this course is meant for busy people who are building things.
-That's why the mandatory sessions are during the weekend and they'll be recorded in case you miss a few of them.
-During the week, you'll have to do some small readings and assignments.
+Absolutely, this course is meant for busy people who are building things, which is why the mandatory sessions are during the weekend.

 ### Why is this content free?

-We're the [top MLOps repository](https://github.com/topics/mlops){:target="_blank"} on GitHub (25K+ stars), a quickly [growing community](https://newsletter.madewithml.com/){:target="_blank"} (30K+) and a [highly recommended](https://youtu.be/VSC7WBFMuZo?t=1000){:target="_blank"} resource used by industry.
+We're the [top MLOps repository](https://github.com/topics/mlops){:target="_blank"} on GitHub (26K+ stars), a quickly [growing community](https://newsletter.madewithml.com/){:target="_blank"} (30K+) and a [highly recommended](https://youtu.be/VSC7WBFMuZo?t=1000){:target="_blank"} resource used by industry.
 But we wanted to show everyone exactly what we'll learn in the course because the paid course is all about the [experience](#features).

 > The free content is especially targeted towards people who don't have as much opportunity to learn.
 I firmly believe that creativity and intelligence are randomly distributed but opportunity is siloed.
 I want to enable more people to create and contribute to innovation.